Understanding Your Experience Rating Worksheet

 Primary Versus Excess Losses

-Only a portion of large losses you incur are used for experience rating.
-This is to prevent a single large loss from severely impacting your experience modifier.
-Most states have established a threshold (such as $15,000) that separates primary losses from excess losses.
-The amount of a loss up to the specified threshold is the primary loss.
-The remaining loss is the excess loss.
-Depending on the type of claim, all of the primary loss but only a portion of the excess loss may be used for experience rating.
+Most states have established a threshold (such as $17,000) that separates primary losses from excess losses.
+Any loss amount up to the specified threshold is the primary loss while the remaining loss is the excess loss.
+For many claims, all of the primary loss is included for experience rating but only a portion of the excess loss is used.

 Here are the calculations of Expected Primary Losses for the two class codes shown above: